 New Zealand is one of the known safe countries for solo travelers.
 The locals there are known to be friendly and places are accessible to get around.
 There are also loads of other solo travellers, so it's not hard to meet new friends.
 Staying in shared accommodation, like hostels, is a great idea for solo travellers who want to feel safe.

 Listed below are eight things you need to consider when traveling solo in New Zealand.
 Read on and be confident before you book that flight!

 1. Know the Best Time to Visit New Zealand

 The best time to travel to New Zealand depends on your preference of course.
 The summer season is between December to February.
-And it is believed that most activities are available during this time, which makes the prices go significantly higher than usual.
+And most activities are available during this time, which makes the prices go significantly higher than usual.

 March to May is the fall season and is known to be the most romantic season to take advantage of.
 With its crisp color of rustic browns, reds, and golden leaves, some say it is the best time to take things slow and plan less itinerary if touring around is not really the objective of your travel.

 The winter season is from June to August and is best for skiing activities.
-While Spring which is from September to November is known to have fewer tourists, plus the weather is perfect ‒ not too cold and not too humid.
+Spring, which is from September to November, is known to have fewer tourists, plus the weather is perfect ‒ not too cold and not too humid.

 Check out this Complete Backpacking Guide to New Zealand